wighawag/stratagems/README.md

 4. **Submit a Pull Request:** Once your code is ready, submit a pull request.
 We'll review your work and provide feedback.

-5. **Celebrate Collaboration:** By contributing, you're becoming a part of the AudioVerse community.
+5. **Celebrate Collaboration:** By contributing, you're becoming a part of the Stratagems community.
 Your contributions make a real impact!

 **Join us on this exciting journey of innovation and creativity.
 Let's have fun!** 🎶🚀